-- I think it's a very viable idea - General idea would be would be offered to everyone, we'd have to we'd have to work out those provisions with the with the bargaining units - The bargaining units and the district would decide whether what time of the year is best, they would work through the details of summer months or winter months
+- I think it's a very viable idea. - General idea would be, it would be offered to everyone, we'd have to work out those provisions with the bargaining units. - The bargaining units and the district would decide what time of the year is best, they would work through the details over the summer months or winter months.